JorgitoR/omnilatan-backend/README.md

 # Specifications

 - Django REST Framework for API
-- Email to senf token verification
+- Email to send token verification
 - Django to develop the web project